 Can Voice Search be dominated by big business?
 It’s the new frontier so the big players are trying to get ahead in the game early.
 This video has an hilarious out take – shows how far Amazon’s Alexa, Google’s Home and Apple’s Siri have to go.

-A few days ago I got a promo email from VERSA in my inbox, they are Australia’s first Voice Search Agency, so they are specialist that optimises your website to perform in search.
-Using the Google Home, Alexa Pods and the Siri, so this is a massively growing market (so everyone says) but does it actually really work?
+A few days ago I got a promo email from VERSA in my inbox.
+They are Australia’s ‘first’ Voice Search Agency, so they are specialists that optimises your website to perform in search.
+Using the Google Home, Alexa Pods and the Siri tool – so this is a massively growing market (so everyone says) – but does it actually really work?
 How engaged are you?

-I know we have had this in our office for about a year and all we do is throw stuff at it!
-Because it never gives us the result we like!
-So, it’s really interesting position to be in, is voice search really going to take off?
+I know we have had this in our office for about a year and all we do is throw stuff at it because it never gives us the result we like!
+So, it’s really an interesting position to be in.
+Is voice search really going to take off?
 How good is it?
-So this promo, VERSA’s partnered with NIB to really take their voice search to the next level, so they are going hey, use voice search to find dentists, podiatrists, paediatricians in the NIB Network.
+So let’s look at this promo, VERSA’s partnered with NIB to really take their voice search to the next level.
+So they are going ‘hey, use voice search to find dentists, podiatrists, paediatricians all within the NIB Network’.

 So… let’s give this a crack.

 Ok, Alexa, ask NIB, where’s the closest dentist?

 [Alexa: According to YELP, here are a few nearby ones, 1.
 Martin Steve, 2.
 Botel Meg ??
 3. Paediatric Dental Group 4.
 My Dentist ].